 You can use software like the Virtuagym app to create a secondary class booking schedule that refers to gym slots and can be created separately from your class timetable.
 So, for example, if you are only able to have 30 members in the gym at a time, you can limit the schedule capacity to 30 people for a two hour time slot.
 These people will also be counted at check-in and that way, only those people that have booked in may enter the gym.

-Follow the above advice and we’re confident that you’ll be ready for reopening in no time.
+Follow the above advice and we’re confident that you’ll be ready to tackle social distancing inside your gym.
 Social distancing guidelines are easy to follow when you’re well prepared and backed up with the right tools and software.

-If you want to learn more about how to combine your facility experience with a virtual one, read more about Virtuagym’s new Stronger Together feature, here.
+If you want to learn more about how to combine your facility experience with a virtual one, read more about Virtuagym’s new PRO+ feature, here .